Zishan87/Test/README.md

 ## Architecture

-We use 'Models' package to define all constant in terms of Enum class.
+I used 'Models' package to define all constant in terms of Enum class.
 'Services' package provides data processing functionalities - Staging, filtering, transformation and writing to csv. script file 'script_to_schedule.py' calls writing function from 'Services'.
 We can schedule this file to the scheduler to run.